Robert-van-Engelen/Forth500/manual.md

     ...
     my-program ↲

-This marks `my-program` as the start of our code in `...`.
+This marks `my-program` as the start of our code `...`.
 The code is deleted by `my-program`.

-A source code file might start with the following to delete its definitions when the file is parsed again:
+A source code file might start with the following code to delete its definitions when the file is parsed again:

     [DEFINED] my-program [IF] my-program [THEN] ↲
     MARKER my-program ↲